RedhouaneBJM/ProSPyX/README.md

 #### Important Note

-To ensure the proper functioning of the software, please create a virtual environment dedicated to ProSPyX to install the requirements (`conda create --name your_env_name` if you have Anaconda installed.
-For non-anaconda users, `virtualenv your_env_name` if the package virtualenv is installed) to avoid any potential interference with already installed packages.
+To ensure the proper functioning of the software, please create a virtual environment dedicated to ProSPyX to install the requirements to avoid any potential interference with already installed packages (`conda create --name your_env_name` if you have Anaconda installed.
+For non-anaconda users, `virtualenv your_env_name` if the package virtualenv is installed).
 Newer versions of dependencies might lead to deprecation warnings or even total crashes.
-Utilizing a virtual environment helps create a controlled and isolated environment, preventing compatibility issues and ensuring a seamless experience.

 ## Give it a try
 * Download the dataset from `https://zenodo.org/records/10000776` or you can use your own dataset
 * run with `python ProSPyX.py` from a terminal